sp0x/hotelBot/README.md

 Beware that any source code changes need a new build!
 To build the bot run `sup local local_build` to build.
 To train the bot run `sup local train`
-Run `sup local debug` to start a debug shell.
+To start a debug shell `sup local debug` or if you're on windows debug.bat and then python main.py